AdguardTeam/AdguardForiOS/README.md

 <a id="beta-tester"></a>
 ### How to become a beta tester?

-You can submit an application to participate in AdGuard for iOS and AdGuard Pro for iOS beta-testing program.
+You can submit an application to participate in AdGuard for iOS beta-testing program.
 All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).

 <a id="our-plans"></a>
 ## Our plans